 Role or Position

-Nadira received a Diploma (MSc) in Psychology (University of Munich) and a PhD in Experimental Social Psychology (University of Göttingen), funded by the German National Academic Foundation.
-Since 2012, she holds a 3-year postdoctoral position at the Department of Experimental Psychology (Prof Miles Hewstone's Lab).
+Nadira received her MSc in Psychology (University of Munich) and PhD in Experimental Social Psychology (University of Göttingen), funded by the ‘Studienstiftung des deutschen Volkes’ (German National Academic Foundation).
+In 2012, she started her first post-doctoral position at the Department of Experimental Psychology (University of Oxford).

 Faulmüller, N., Kerschreiter, R., Mojzisch, A., & Schulz-Hardt, S. (2010).
 Beyond Group-level Explanations for the Failure of Groups to Solve Hidden Profiles: The Individual Preference Effect Revisited.
 Group Processes and Intergroup Relations, 13, 653–671.

 Academic Homepage (http://www.psy.ox.ac.uk/team/researchers/nadira-faulmueller)

 ‘Fundamental Principles of Resource Stewardship’ Project ( http://www.oxfordmartin.ox.ac.uk/institutes/resource_stewardship/)